Shaheer4636/SRE/README.md

 Built for SRE and Platform teams, this tool actively monitors the health of services, checks for latency and HTTP failures, and alerts on any anomalies via Slack or Email.

+Stack Used (to be used): html, golang, powershell, python, yml, and other scripting

 ---

 ## Why Use It?